dynamiik/kodi-snips-remote/README.md

 # kodi-snips-remote
 # Controll kodi via snips
-With this script it is possible to control kodi via snips.
-The snips entities injection must be installed.
-The IP and login data for kodi must be insert in the mqtt script.
-HTTP control in Kodi must be enabled.
-It is possible to start a kodi navigaton loop.
-This will start a snips session loop.
-The hotword is now not necessary for a better navigation through the kodi gui.
-To start the scrip run the mqtt.py.
+With this script you can control Kodi via Snips.
+It is possible to start a Kodi navigaton loop.
+This will start a Snips session automaticaly when the old session ends.
+The Snips hotword is now not necessary for a faster navigation through the Kodi gui.

 # Functions:
-* Entities Injection to get the titles from kodi library in the snips assistant
+* Entities Injection to get the titles from Kodi media-library in the Snips assistant
 * Play show
 * Play (random) episodes of show
 * Play movie